Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Introduction

-Our contributions are threefold: (1) We present and examine in detail the CL strategy with pre-trained models and show why it benefits from using intra-layer representations for classification.
-We further demonstrate the advantages of leveraging cross-correlations between intra-layer and inter-layer features to decorrelate class-prototypes.
+Our contributions are threefold: (1) We present and examine in detail the CL strategy with pre-trained models and show why it benefits from extracting intermediate representations directly for classification.
+We further demonstrate the advantages of leveraging cross-correlations of features within and between multiple layers to decorrelate class prototypes.
 (2) Building on our insights, we propose LayUP, a novel class-prototype approach to CL that leverages second-order statistics of features from multiple layers of a pre-trained model.
-Inspired by prior works \cite{zhou_model_2023,mcdonnell_ranpac_2023}, we experiment with different methods for parameter-efficient model tuning and extend our method towards first session adaptation.
-Our final approach is conceptually simple, light in memory and compute, and works out-of-the-box with any transformer model.
-(3) We report performance improvements with a pre-trained Vit-B/16 \cite{dosovitskiy_vit_2021} backbone on several benchmarks both in the Class-Incremental Learning (CIL) and in the more challenging Online Continual Learning (OCL) setting and show that LayUP is especially effective under large distributional shifts and in the low-data regime.
+Inspired by prior works \citep{zhou_model_2023,mcdonnell_ranpac_2023}, we experiment with different methods for parameter-efficient model tuning and extend our method towards first session adaptation.
+Our final approach is not only conceptually simple, but also benefits from low memory and computational requirements, and integrates seamlessly with any pre-trained model.
+(3) We report performance improvements with a pre-trained ViT-B/16 \citep{dosovitskiy_vit_2021} backbone on the majority of benchmarks the Class-Incremental Learning (CIL) and Domain-Incremental Learning (DIL) settings \citep{van_de_ven_three_2022} as well as in the challenging Online Continual Learning (OCL) setting.
+We show that LayUP is especially effective under large distributional shifts and in the low-data regime.
 Our results highlight the importance of taking a deeper look at the intermediate layers of pre-trained models to better leverage their powerful representations, thus identifying promising directions for CL in the era of large foundation models.
+The source code is available at \url{https://github.com/ky-ah/LayUP}.